 Recently I captured 180,000 photos in 13 hours, of Dundee’s historical burial grounds.
 This was achieved with 8 continuously capturing Raspberry Pi cameras that were attached to a home made camera rig.
-These photos were then put through a 3D scanning software, 3DF Zephyr, to generate a virtual 3D model of the area.
+These photos were then put through a photogrammetry software to generate a virtual 3D model of the area.
 This model will be used in cartography, digital heritage, and virtual reality.

 In this blog post I discuss: